grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets/10 WebSocket/30-WebSocket-onmessage.md

 </CodeGroup>

-The example above uses a simple WebSocket echo server, that you can run with the following command:
+The preceding example uses a WebSocket echo server, which you can run with the following command:

 <CodeGroup>